piwol77/industrial-time-series-defect-detection/README.md

-# Industrial Defect Detection in Laser Cladding Process
+# Industrial Defect Detection – ML Feasibility Study

 ## Overview
-This repository presents a feasibility study of machine learning methods for early defect detection in an industrial laser cladding process used in engine head valve seat manufacturing.
+This repository presents a feasibility study of machine learning methods for early defect detection in an industrial manufacturing process based on time-series data.

-The primary objective of the project was to evaluate and compare different ML approaches for classifying time-series data derived from process measurements, with a focus on early detection of rare defects.
+The primary objective of the project was to evaluate and compare different ML approaches for classifying process-related time-series signals, with a focus on early detection of rare defects under real-world data constraints.
+The project was designed as an end-to-end data and ML pipeline, covering data ingestion, storage, processing, modeling and visualization.

 ---

 ## Business Context
-Early identification of defects in manufacturing processes is critical to:
+Early identification of defects in industrial processes is critical to:
-- reduce production costs,
+- reduce operational costs,
 - minimize scrap and rework,
 - prevent costly downstream failures,
 - improve overall process reliability.

-This study investigates whether machine learning models can support these goals under real industrial data constraints.
+This study investigates whether machine learning models can support these goals when applied to realistic industrial data and integrated with modern data platforms.

 ---

-## Process Description
+## Process Context
-The analyzed process is laser cladding of valve seats, including:
+The analyzed system represents a generic industrial production process, including:
 - identification of key process parameters,
 - characterization of potential defect types,
-- analysis of available sensor signals recorded during production.
+- analysis of available sensor signals recorded during operation.

+The project intentionally abstracts from a specific process to focus on general challenges of industrial defect detection and data-driven decision support.

+---

+## Data Sources & Ingestion
+Raw process data was collected from operational systems and ingested into the analytical environment using a dedicated data ingestion pipeline:
+- original process data retrieved from FTP-based data sources,
+- batch-oriented ingestion of new data into a centralized data warehouse,
+- separation of raw, processed and analytical data layers.

+---

+## Data Engineering Architecture

+### Data Storage & Processing
+- Snowflake used as the central data warehouse for storing raw and processed time-series data
+- Data transformations and feature engineering implemented using Snowflake DataFrame API (compute Snowflake's layer)
+- Processed datasets written back to Snowflake for reuse by downstream analytics and ML workflows

+### Data Pipelines
+- Automated ingestion of newly available data batches
+- Reproducible data preprocessing and feature engineering pipelines
+- Clear separation between:
+  - data ingestion,
+  - data preparation,
+  - model training,
+  - model scoring

 ---